Image Credits: Tayfun Ruzgar/shutterstock.com

-This rapid development puts greater and greater demands on the quality of the nanoparticles—a challenge which CAN is rising to with a continuous-flow production method for their CANdots® product range.
+The fast development places excessive demands on the quality of the nanoparticles—a challenge which CAN is aiming to meet with a continuous-flow production technique for their CANdots® product range.

 Daniel Ness, CAN